-- Evaluating the Impact of the League of Innovative Schools: This paper investigates the effect that participating in the League has had on K-12 public school district leaders in the network.
+- Understanding the Benefits of Participating in the League of Innovative Schools: This paper investigates the effect that participating in the League has had on K-12 public school district leaders in the network.
 Using a logic model to guide our methodology, our findings from surveys and interviews with district leaders show that membership in the League has provided both immediate and intermediate impacts in their professional development and in how they support the districts and schools they serve.

 - The New Librarian: Leaders in the Digital Age: Teacher-librarians in Vancouver Public Schools are viewed as indispensable to the district’s vision of a technology-infused path to improved outcomes for students.
 This case study dives in the district’s expansion of the teacher-librarian role to spend more time in the classroom, curate digital content and lesson plans with teachers, teach digital citizenship to students, and serve as technology experts within their schools.

 - Innovation Starts in the Classroom: This case study is about teacher-led innovation in the West Ada School District in Idaho under the leadership of former superintendent Dr. Linda Clark.
 The district believes its role is to meet the bottom-up efforts from its teachers with top-down leadership from its administrators, creating a collaborative environment needed to truly sustain innovation.